Decision-making process and main principles of remuneration

 *) excluding non-recurring items

 An itemised statement on remuneration paid can be found in Note 33 of the Financial Statements.
 More detailed information on the management's relationships and connections to the Sanoma Group is provided in Note 32.

 Daily updated information about the holdings of the President and CEO and other members of the EMG are presented in the Insiders section at the Sanoma.com website.

 The notice period and severance package of the President and the CEO

-The President and CEO Harri-Pekka Kaukonen's period of notice is six months either from his or the Group’s part.
+The President and CEO Susan Duinhoven's and Harri-Pekka Kaukonen's (CEO until 18 September 2015) period of notice is six months either from his or the Group’s part.
 If the executive contract is terminated by the company, a severance payment equaling to 12 month’s salary in addition to the salary for the notice period will be paid to the President and CEO.
 The severance pay is accompanied by a fixed-term non-competition clause.

 Pension benefits for the President and the CEO and EMG members

 Sanoma has a host of different pension arrangements to cover the pension security of its personnel.
 The additional pension benefits of the President and CEO and other EMG members are currently based on defined contribution.
 Contracts made prior to 2009 are based on defined benefit.
-According to his executive contract, Harri-Pekka Kaukonen will retire at the age of 63, and the additional pension benefit contribution amounts to 20% of his salary subject to statutory pension cover.
-The retirement age of other EMG members is 60–63 years.
-The pensions of the EMG members whose additional pension benefits are based on defined benefit plan, amount to 60% of their pensionable salary applicable in their home country, together with the statutory pension cover.
+President and CEO is entitled to an additional pension benefit contribution, which amounts to 20% of her salary subject to statutory pension cover.
+President and CEO's and part of the EMG members’ retirement age is the usual retirement age in their home country.
+Some EMG members have a lower than statutory retirement age in the range of 61–63 years.
+The pensions of the EMG members whose additional pension benefits are based on defined benefit plan, amount to approximately 60% of their pensionable salary applicable in their home country, together with the statutory pension cover.